mdeblaauw/lightSwitcherModel/README.md

 #### VoxCeleb
 To use the VoxCeleb data, we use Voxceleb2 as train set and Voxceleb1 as test set.

 Get the training data from here: [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/).
+Example, use `curl -O -u <username> <link file>'` for mac or use wget for Linux.
+The username and password can be requisted from the authors of VoxCeleb.

 Place the unzipped data into a `data\VoxCeleb` folder such that the file structure is as follows: